Biodiesel Laws and Incentives in Vermont

 Fuel-Efficient Vehicle and Emission Reduction Incentives

 VTrans also offers vouchers of up to $2,500 for the repair of vehicles that failed the on-board diagnostic (OBD) systems inspection.
 Eligible vehicles for replacement include those that have failed the OBD systems inspection or those that are more than 15 years old and have an EPA combined city/highway fuel economy of less than 25 mpg.
 Eligible vehicles for a repair voucher are those that have failed the OBD systems inspection, require repairs that are not under warranty, and will be able to pass the inspection once the repairs are made.
-The emissions repair program must be operational by July 1, 2021.
+For more information on the emissions repair program, visit the VTrans Statewide Vehicle Incentives Programs website.
+The emissions repair program must be operational by January 1, 2023.

 Heavy-Duty Vehicle Emissions Reduction Grants